Introduction to the Sparse Matrix Operator Kernel Emissions (SMOKE) Model - Online Version

 Course Schedule and Syllabus

-For the online training, access to Amazon AWS images and the Sakai Course Content Manager will be available during the week of the course.
+For the online training, access to Amazon AWS images and the Canvas Course Content Manager will be available for the duration of the course.

-One week prior to the course the students will have the opportunity to login to the Sakai Course Manager and to a test out the Amazon AWS image and test their connection to the Elluminate Live Webinar.
+One week prior to the course the students will have the opportunity to login to the Canvas Course Manager, to test out the Amazon AWS image, and test their connection to Zoom.

 The following is a general schedule of the SMOKE Online Training interactive resources:

-- Days 1-5 - Chat Room, 8 am - 5 pm, EST; CMAS Trainers will be available to moderate the course interactive discussions and answer questions
+- Days 1-3 - Chat Room, 9 am - 5 pm, ET; CMAS Trainers will be available to moderate the course interactive discussions and answer questions

 All lecture slides used during the interactive discussions will archived and available for download to the course participants.